 We showed that major explosions and paroxysms primarily differ in their maximum and mean ballistic distances, which are roughly twice for the paroxysms.
 However, these two categories are adjacent, and partially overlapping, in terms of their ballistic ranges (see Fig. 8).
 In particular, the greatest distance of every major explosion in our dataset, i.e. 1200 m plus uncertainty, was observed in the event of 19th July 2020.
 In fact, based on ground deformation data that event was placed at the boundary between major explosions and paroxysms by Voloschina et al. (2023), and it was considered a paroxysmal explosion according to the classification method proposed by Calvari et al. (2021).
 The greatest distance of every paroxysm in our dataset, i.e. 2500 m plus uncertainty, was observed in the event of 22nd May 1919, which produced significant ballistic damage to the buildings in the Stromboli village (Ponte et al., 1919; 1924; Ranfaldi, 1921; Platania et al., 1922).

+Notably, the use of the ballistics projectile range in dividing major explosions from paroxysms may appear arbitrary, because it is made a priori but the two styles are shown to have no clear divide in terms of the probability distribution of maximum distances (Fig. 8) and of total affected areas (Fig. 11).
+However, we remark that such distinction has an important practical need, related to the different datasets time periods in which the areas affected by ballistics of a sufficient number of major explosions and paroxysms could be adequately mapped, i.e., 43 major explosions in ca. 50 years and 24 paroxysms in ca. 150 years, respectively.

 A comprehensive probability distribution of maximum ballistic distances at Stromboli should merge the major explosions and the paroxysms, but the estimate of their occurrence ratio is difficult to compute.
 In fact, major explosions before 1970 are affected by significant uncertainty and likely under-recording issues.
 Moreover, only 5 paroxysms occurred after 1970, and their time series is irregular and characterized by temporal clusters and a 44-year gap between 1959 and 2003 (Bevilacqua et al., 2020b).
-As a consequence the fraction of the number of paroxysms over the number of all explosions (i.e., major explosions plus paroxysms) was 12% from 2003 and 2023, but dropped down to 7.3% from 1970 to 2023.
+As a consequence, the fraction of the number of paroxysms over the number of all explosions (i.e., major explosions plus paroxysms) was 12% from 2003 and 2023, but dropped down to 7.3% from 1970 to 2023.
 Conversely, the same ratio grew to ca. 19% if we considered all the paroxysms and the major explosions from 1879 to 2023, even after we included all the uncertain major explosions (see Table S3).
 Therefore, we assumed 12% as a plausible and relatively robust estimate of this important scale parameter.
+Notably, updating the dataset up to June 2026 does not have a significant effect on this estimate (Bevilacqua et al., submitted).

-In addition to their distinct ballistic distances, we showed that major explosions and paroxysms also differ in terms of their asymmetric directions of furthermost ballistic dispersal.
+When comparing major explosions and paroxysms, we also remark that significant differences in their asymmetric directions of furthermost ballistic dispersal characterize the two categories.
 In fact, while the major explosions have a peak probability towards SE, the paroxysms have two peaks towards N and WSW (more details in Figure 10).
 It should be noted that the most frequented trails, from N to SE, and inhabited areas, towards NE and WSW, are the easiest places to survey in the hours/days after the explosions, and their directions roughly include those of peak probabilities.
-For this reason, in the production of ballistic hazard maps based on past data it is very important to develop ad hoc methods to mitigate potential under recording biases (see companion manuscript Bevilacqua et al., submitted).
+For this reason, in the production of ballistic hazard maps based on past data it is very important to develop ad hoc methods to mitigate potential under recording biases (see companion study Bevilacqua et al., submitted).